A-Tione/vue-cli/docs/guide/deployment.md

 If you are using Vue Router in `history` mode, a simple static file server will fail.
 For example, if you used Vue Router with a route for `/todos/42`, the dev server has been configured to respond to `localhost:3000/todos/42` properly, but a simple static server serving a production build will respond with a 404 instead.

 To fix that, you will need to configure your production server to fallback to `index.html` for any requests that do not match a static file.
-The Vue Router docs provide [configuration instructions for common server setups](https://router.vuejs.org/guide/essentials/history-mode.html).
+The Vue Router docs provides [configuration instructions for common server setups](https://router.vuejs.org/guide/essentials/history-mode.html).

 ### CORS